YuuQ-Zhou/YuuQ-Zhou.github.io/_pages/includes/research.md

 **Uncovering Semantic Structures in Stroke Research: A Comparative Analysis of Word Vector Models**

-This project leverages natural language processing and unsupervised learning to systematically analyze a large corpus of medical literature, providing a data-driven evaluation of word embedding techniques for a specialized domain.
+**[Project Leader]** This project leverages natural language processing and unsupervised learning to systematically analyze a large corpus of medical literature, providing a data-driven evaluation of word embedding techniques for a specialized domain.

 <details>
   <summary